19hours/sg-statutes/Acts/Road Traffic Act.md

 ### Appointment of Registrar, Deputy Registrar and assistant registrars

-9\.—(1) The Authority shall appoint one of its officers as the Registrar of Vehicles who shall carry out such duties as may be assigned to him under this Act.
+9\.—(1) The Authority shall appoint one of its officers as the Registrar of Vehicles who shall carry out such duties as may be assigned to him under this Act and the rules.

 [28/95]

+[Act 10 of 2017 wef 20/06/2017]

 (2) The Authority may appoint from among its officers a Deputy Registrar and such number of assistant registrars as may from time to time be required for the purposes of this Act.